Confidence Aware Learning for Reliable Face Anti-spoofing

 \subsection{Ablation Study}

-We conduct ablation experiments to test the performance of CA-FAS under different feature distribution constraints, and the results are shown in \Cref{tab:ablation}.
-First, we try using only one Gaussian distribution, referred to as ``one-class''.
+We conduct ablation experiments to evaluate the performance of CA-FAS using different approaches to modeling the reliable range, and the results are shown in \Cref{tab:ablation}.
+Specifically, we divide the training Gaussians from different perspectives, such as categorizing by different domains or distinguishing between live vs. spoof samples, and examine the FAS performance under these conditions.

+First, we try using a single Gaussian distribution to fit all the training data, referred to as ``one-class''.
 We find that under this setting, the model's performance on various test datasets is suboptimal.
 We believe this is because clustering all features together reduces the distinction between live and spoof features, making it difficult for the classifier to differentiate between live and spoof samples.

-Next, we test a setting similar to SSDG, where the training spoof samples are divided into different Gaussian distributions based on the domain, referred to as ``domain-based''.
+Next, we test a setting similar to SSDG, where the training spoof samples are divided into different Gaussians based on their domain labels, while the training live samples are modeled using a single Gaussian, referred to as ``domain-based''.
 We find that under this setting, the model performs well on SiW, indicating that SSDG's domain-based division method helps with the cross-domain generalization of the features.
 However, we also observe that the model's performance declines on the other three datasets containing unknown attacks.
 This suggests that while the domain-based approach aids in handling domain variations, it is less effective when dealing with unknown attack types.